Scraping Airbnb listing data with Python

 Step 5: Rotating proxies

-Rotating proxies is a crucial aspect of web scraping.
+Rotating proxies is a vital step in web scraping.
 Websites often block or restrict access to bots and scrapers when they receive multiple requests from the same IP address.
 By rotating through different proxy IP addresses, you can avoid detection, appear as multiple organic users, and bypass most anti-scraping measures implemented on the website.

-To set up proxy rotation, import the “random” Library.
+To set up rotation, import the “random” Library.
 We also define a function `get_proxy()` to select a proxy from our list.
-This function randomly selects a proxy from the list of proxies using the random.choice() method and returns the selected proxy.
+This function randomly selects an item from the list of proxies using the random.choice() method.

 def get_proxy():